DefectDojo/django-DefectDojo/docs/content/en/integrations/parsers.md

 ### Parsers using API

+All parsers which using API have common basic configuration step but with different values.

+Follow these steps to setup API importing:

+1. Configure the API Authentication details by navigating to Configuration / Tool Configuration, selecting related Tool Type and Authentication Type "API Key".
+Paste your credentials to field and other fields based on definitions below.

+2. In the Product settings select "Add API Scan Configuration" and select the previously added Tool Configuration.
+Proved values based on definitions below

+3. After all these steps will be done, you can import the findings by selecting related scaner type as the scan type in test.

 #### Blackduck API

-Import findings from the BlackDuck API - no file required.

-Follow these steps to setup API importing:

-1. Configure the BlackDuck API Authentication details by navigating to Configuration / Tool Configuration, selecting the Tool Type to "BlackDuck API", and Authentication Type "API Key".
+In Tool Configuration, select Tool Type to "BlackDuck API" and Authentication Type "API Key".
 Paste your BlackDuck API token in the "API Key" field.

-2. In the Product settings select "Add API Scan Configuration" and select the previously added BlackDuck API Tool Configuration.
-Provide the ID of the project from which to import findings in the field *Service key 1*.
+In "Add API Scan Configuration" provide the ID of the project from which to import findings in the field *Service key 1*.
 Provide the version of the project from which to import findings in the field *Service key 2*.
-3. After this is done, you can import the findings by selecting "BlackDuck API" as the scan type.

 #### Bugcrowd API

-Import Bugcrowd submissions directly from the API using the API token.
+In Tool Configuration, select Tool Type to "Bugcrowd API" and Authentication Type "API Key".
+Paste your BlackDuck API token in the "API Key" field.
 Set your API key directly in the format `username:password` in the API Token input, it will be added to the header `'Authorization': 'Token {}'.format(self.api_token),`

 For each product, you can configure 2 things:
-- Service key 1: the bugcrowd program code (it's the slug name in the url for the program, url safe)
+- *Service key 1*: the bugcrowd program code (it's the slug name in the url for the program, url safe)
-- Service key 2: the bugcrowd target name (the full name, it will be url-encoded, you can find it in https://tracker.bugcrowd.com/<YOURPROGRAM>/settings/scope/target_groups)
+- *Service key 2*: the bugcrowd target name (the full name, it will be url-encoded, you can find it in https://tracker.bugcrowd.com/<YOURPROGRAM>/settings/scope/target_groups)
     - It can be left empty so that all program submissions are imported

 That way, per product, you can use the same program but separate by target, which is a fairly common way of filtering/grouping Bugcrowd.